OP78142/UTSA-Bootcamp-Final/README.md

 ## Extract
 Extraction is being done via an existing historical dataset found [Here](https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions).
 Should a banking industry decide to utilize the model, connecting to the banking data via odbc, jdbc, flat files, or even AWS RDS could easily be implemented.
 At the time of this project, direct access to bank records was not available.
 The act of accessing credit card information to predict credit card information is the equivalent of stealing the credit card information.
 To prevent legal issues, the transactions used are generated from a multi-agent virtual world simulation performed by IBM to simulate real-world data. </br>
-The data is a set of three comma-separated value files (*.csv files) containing simulated user, card, and transaction data, see Metadata section for details on data.
+The data is a set of three comma-separated value files (*.csv files) containing simulated user, card, and transaction data, see Metadata section for details on data.</br></br>